ShathaAltassan/PongGame/README.md

-# Pong Game in C++ with Windows Forms
+# Pong Game in C# with Windows Forms

-This project is a simple implementation of the classic Pong game in C++ using Windows Forms in Visual Studio.
+This project is a simple implementation of the classic Pong game in C# using Windows Forms in Visual Studio.

 ## Getting Started